polarityio/farsight-dnsdb/README.md

 Filters out results where the last seen time is after the given time.
 The parameters expects an integer (Unix/Epoch time) with seconds granularity or a relative time in seconds (preceded by -).
 The default is to return results within the last year.

-### Lookup Options

-Each user has the ability to determine if they want to lookup IPs or Domains.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).